Rodeo Houston is back!

 - And all of AGventure… including the We’re Small Y’All Barn, Collector Cards, Sunflower Planting and more!

-- New this year: Half Price Carnival Tickets are ONLINE.
+- Half Price Carnival Tickets are ONLINE.
 Download the "Rodeo Carnival" App, and then buy your tickets.
 You can send the tickets to your smartphone and skip Will Call.
 Get details HERE.
 (Note: Half Price Tickets are only available to buy before Rodeo starts!)

 - On Family Wednesdays, you can also enjoy $2 rides and games from 11 a.m. to 4 p.m., along with a $2 food or drink item at select food stands in the Junction Carnival.

-- New this year: Rodeo Houston Sensory Friendly Carnival Experience, March 5, 10:00am-1:00pm!
+- Rodeo Houston Sensory Friendly Carnival Experience, Friday, March 4, 10:00am-1:00pm!
 There will be minimal lights and sounds.

 - Outside food is not allowed into the stadium for the concert… but it is allowed on the grounds.

-- We bring in snacks and water each day (and I’ve confirmed with the PR team that this is allowed).
+- We bring in snacks and water each day (and in past years, I’ve confirmed with the PR team that this is allowed).

 - The catch is… each year I get reports from people saying food was not allowed.
 I think that the security guards were confused… but still… be safe and just bring in a little food so you won’t be sad to throw it out.